|Author:||Bandyayera and Daoudene, 2018a|

 Table des matières

 The unit consists of locally pegmatitic, medium to coarse-grained biotite granite.
 It is homogeneous, massive to very weakly foliated.
-The rock, which is locally hematitized, is typically pink to pale pink in fresh exposure and altered surface.
+The rock is locally hematitized and is typically pink to pale pink in fresh exposure and altered surface.
 It generally contains 1-5% biotite, 2% hornblende and 2% magnetite.
-Biotite is partially chloritized and locally epidotitized.
-It shows in places biotite schlierens (concentrated in more magnetic levels) that are likely the result of the assimilation of supracrustal rocks.
+Biotite is partially to completely chloritized and locally epidotitized.
+In places, biotite is concentrated in schlierens (in more magnetic horizons) which are likely the result of the assimilation of supracrustal rocks.
 The Valiquette Pluton contains metric enclaves of gneissic tonalite, amphibolite, diorite and porphyritic granodiorite.

-From a geochemical perspective, biotite granite is type I, peraluminous, calc-alkaline to shoshonitic, potassium-rich (K2O >4 wt.%) and characterized by negative europium (Eu) anomalies.
+From a geochemical perspective, this biotite granite is type I, peraluminous, calc-alkaline to shoshonitic, potassium-rich (K2O >4 wt.%) and characterized by negative europium (Eu) anomalies.
+This granite differs from other granitic rocks in the area by its high Rb concentrations.
 A dozen lithogeochemical analyses show that the granite is syncollisional (Pearce et al., 1984).

 Does not apply.